armandodollia/copilot-bootcamp-agent-mode-basics-3/docs/copilot-unit-test-instructions.md

 ## Test Philosophy & Standards

 ### Always execute these steps in order when unit testing!!!!
-- Add comments to outline the tests we need to write to fully cover the delete functionality in the file.
+- Add comments to outline the tests we need to write to fully cover the feature.
 - The comments should be followed by empty tests with their title and description.
+- When that is done, stop and prompt me to verify.
 - Once you write a test, run it in verbose mode.
 - Fix any problems found then run again until everything passes.
 - When that is done, stop and prompt me to verify.